• Home

 Possible Complications

-• Ovarian torsion: A large cyst can cause the ovary to twist, cutting off blood supply and leading to sudden, severe pain, nausea, or vomiting — a surgical emergency.
+• Ovarian torsion — A large cyst can cause the ovary to twist, cutting off blood supply.
+This creates sudden, severe pain with nausea or vomiting and requires emergency surgical treatment

-• Ruptured cyst: A cyst may burst, causing sharp pain or internal bleeding.
+• Ruptured cyst — A cyst may burst, causing sharp pain or internal bleeding that may require medical intervention

-Immediate medical help is essential for severe or sudden pelvic pain.
+Immediate medical attention is essential for severe or sudden pelvic pain, particularly if accompanied by fever, vomiting, or signs of shock.

 Diagnosis

-• Pelvic examination to feel for swelling or tenderness
+• Pelvic examination to assess for tenderness or masses

 Treatment Options